cpatni/geoip-rest/README.md

 ## Object Notation
-See http://rubyorchard.wordpress.com/2010/08/17/object-notations-beyond-javascript/ for more details.
+See [Object Notations Beyond Javascript](http://rubyorchard.wordpress.com/2010/08/17/object-notations-beyond-javascript/) for more details.

 The GeoIP API provides XML, JSON, PHP and Ruby serialization format.
 Typically RESTful services are limited to JavaScript Object Notation (JSON).
 We are extending object notations to include PHP and